-How Your Actions Impact the Bendix[®] Wingman[®] ACB System
+How Your Actions Impact the Bendix® Wingman® AdvancedTM System

-The following chart illustrates how the Bendix[®] Wingman[®] ACB system will react to various actions you may initiate.
+The following chart illustrates how the Wingman Advanced system will react to various actions you may initiate.

-If you do this: Typical Wingman ACB system responses: Step on the brake.
-(During an ACB event.)
-The driver is always in control and is able to apply full braking force (assuming a properly maintained vehicle).
-Step aggressively on the accelerator.
-(During an ACB event.)
+Action: Reaction of Wingman Advanced: If the driver does this: Expect the Wingman Advanced system to do this: Steps on the brake.
+(During a collision mitigation event) The driver is always in control and is able to apply full braking power.
+Steps aggressively on the accelerator.
+(During a collision mitigation event.)
 The driver is always in control.
-His/her actions override any Wingman ACB system actions.
-Note: If cruise control is engaged, it will be overridden until the accelerator is released; then cruise control will resume the original set speed automatically.
-Step on the brake.
+His/her actions override any Wingman Advanced system actions.
+NOTE : If cruise control is engaged, it will be overridden until the accelerator is released; then cruise control will resume the original set speed automatically.
+Steps on the brake.
 (When in cruise.)
 Cruise control will be cancelled.
-Step on the accelerator.
+Steps on the accelerator.
 (When in cruise.)
 Cruise control will be overridden until the accelerator is released; then cruise control will resume the original set speed automatically.
-Switch "ON" the cruise control.
+Switches on the cruise control.
 Nothing.
-The active cruise control with braking feature will not engage until the driver sets the cruise control speed.
-Switch "OFF" the cruise control.
-The active cruise control with braking feature will turn off; the collision mitigation feature remains ready to intervene.
+The adaptive cruise control with braking feature will not engage until the driver sets the cruise control speed.
+Switches off the cruise control.
+The adaptive cruise control with braking feature will turn off; the collision mitigation feature remains active and ready to intervene.
 The driver will continue to hear all alerts as needed.
-Set the cruise control speed.
-The active cruise control with braking feature is automatically activated, and your vehicle maintains set speed and following distance behind the vehicle ahead.
-Cover or block the radar.
-The Wingman ACB system performance will be diminished - or even disabled - and a Diagnostic Trouble Code (DTC) will be set.
+Sets the cruise control speed.
+The adaptive cruise control with braking feature is automatically activated, and your vehicle maintains set speed and following distance behind the vehicle ahead.
+Covers or blocks the radar.
+The Wingman Advanced system performance will be diminished or even disabled and a Diagnostic Trouble Code (DTC) will be set.
 A blockage will also affect engine cruise control availability.
 Use normal cruise control "+/-" switch.
 Vehicle speed increased (+) or reduced (-) to achieve the new set speed while actively maintaining the following distance with the vehicle ahead, if one is present within 500 feet.

-NOTE: The system responses above are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Wingman ACB system.
-These represent examples of driver actions and typical Wingman ACB system responses, however this chart does not attempt to cover all possible situations.
+NOTE: The system responses above are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Wingman Advanced system.
+These represent examples of driver actions and typical Wingman Advanced system responses, however this chart does not attempt to cover all possible situations.